University International Sports Festival: Developments

-The sports festival was established after the cancellation of the 2023 Summer World University Games and suspension of Russian athletes in the 2021 Summer World University Games due to the Russian invasion of Ukraine in 2022.
-Athletes from Russia and its ally Belarus are expected to participate in games, members of BRICS, SCO and CIS are also invited.
+The sports festival was established after the cancellation of the 2023 Summer World University Games and suspension of Russian and Belarusian athletes in the 2021 Summer World University Games due to the Russian invasion of Ukraine.
+Athletes from Russia and its ally Belarus were expected to participate in games, members of BRICS, SCO and CIS were also invited.

 On 28 January 2023, the first information bulletin was published on the official website of the University International Sports Festival in English and Russian.